-Information about gravitational-wave detections made by LIGO to date.
+Information about gravitational-wave detections made by the LIGO-Virgo-KAGRA Collaborations to date.

 Jump to a separate page for a specific event (listed in reverse-chronological order of announcement date), or see the General Detection Resources section below for further information on LIGO detections.

 - O1/O2 Catalog (Summary of detections during first and second observing runs.)